Heroes Chronicles: Plot

 In the fifth chapter, The World Tree (set in an indefinite place on the timeline), Tarnum learns of barbarians and necromancers who are being supported by Vorr, one of the Ancestors who has gone mad.
 The group are attempting to destroy the World Tree, a network of verdant underground tunnels that are responsible for life in the world above.
 The current barbarian king Targor has modelled his rule after Tarnum's tyrannical past, but Tarnum convinces him to disavow Vorr.
 With many of the necromancers killed, Vorr abandons the project.
 This leads into the sixth chapter, The Fiery Moon, where Vorr captures the other Ancestors and takes them to the titular Fiery Moon, a planetoid long-since conquered by Kreegan demons.
 Tarnum - now rapidly aging as his immortality has been compromised by the absence of his gods - crosses the Sparkling Bridge to confront Vorr on the Fiery Moon.
 After defeating Vorr in battle, Tarnum uses sap from the World Tree to cure him.
 Seeing the effects, Tarnum finally believes that he can change and is not defined by his past.

 In the seventh chapter, Revolt of the Beastmasters (set some time between Conquest of the Underworld and Masters of the Elements, and thus centuries before Clash of the Dragons), the Ancestors offer Tarnum the chance to make amends for his crimes as a barbarian king.
 He is sent to free the Mudlanders - the people he enslaved as a mortal - from their current Erathian rulers.
-He becomes a Beastmaster himself to aid the Mudlanders, forms them into the nation of Tatalia seen in Heroes III, and faces off against Rion and Allison's descendant, Mad King Gryphonheart, whose son Niven becomes the next Erathian king after being convinced by Tarnum to rebel against his father's cruelty.
+He becomes a beastmaster himself to aid the Mudlanders, forms them into the nation of Tatalia seen in Heroes III, and faces off against Rion and Allison's descendant, Mad King Gryphonheart, whose son Niven becomes the next Erathian king after being convinced by Tarnum to rebel against his father's cruelty.

 In the eighth and final chapter, The Sword of Frost (set after Clash of the Dragons), Gelu sets out to retrieve the titular blade despite an apocalyptic prophecy that the world will be destroyed if it should ever clash with Armageddon's Blade - which is already in Gelu's possession due to the events of Heroes III: Armageddon's Blade.
 Over the centuries, Tarnum has prepared caches of resources for such an emergency.
-He poses as a Nighon overlord - stepping into a power void left by Mutare's defeat - to lead armies of monsters against Gelu and the barbarian Kilgor who is also searching for the sword.
-In the end, Tarnum reaches the home of the sword in the city of Volee, only to find that Kilgor's wife Kija had already stolen it.
+He poses as a Nighon overlord - stepping into a power void left by Mutare's defeat - to lead armies of monsters against Gelu and the barbarian king Kilgor, who is also searching for the sword.
+In the end, Tarnum reaches the home of the sword in the city of Volee, only to find that Kilgor's wife Kija has already stolen it.
 The final chapter sets up the events leading to the destruction of Enroth in Heroes of Might and Magic IV, where Tarnum reappears.